Life Insurance Statistics for 2026

 The Life Insurance Need-Gap

 This deficit marks a shift from pre-pandemic levels.
 Between 2011 and 2019, 31% to 36% of adults reported insufficient coverage, compared with 42% in 2024.
-Despite economic recovery and subsiding COVID concerns, this awareness has persisted, showing how Americans view financial vulnerability has fundamentally shifted.
+Despite economic recovery and subsiding COVID concerns, this awareness has persisted, a sign that how Americans view financial vulnerability has changed.

 Why People Don’t Buy Life Insurance